stephanecharette/DarkHelp/readme.md

 ## Building Darknet

-You must build Darknet with the `LIBSO=1` variable set to have it build `libdarknet.so`:
+You must build Darknet with the `LIBSO=1` variable set to have it build `libdarknet.so`.
+On Ubuntu:

 	sudo apt-get install build-essential git libopencv-dev
 	cd ~/src